-We use a range of texts to practise and embed these skills including high quality picture books, poetry, Power of Reading texts and CGP revision guides (Year 2 - 6).
+We use a range of texts to practise and embed these skills including high quality picture books, poetry, Power of Reading texts and Cracking Comprehension (Year 2 - 6).

 All children in Reception to Year 6 take home a carefully banded reading book to access at home and are expected to read five times a week (ten minutes each time) at home.
 They will share a few pages of this with an adult at school and are then expected to finish the rest of the book at home (younger children will need to do this with an adult/older sibling).
 Children also have a home school reading diary where children and parents are asked to keep a record of the books that they read at home.
 This doesn't just have to be the book that they have got from school; we love to see all the other books that you have been reading at home!
 We ask that children's reading diaries are filled in five times a week.
 Below is a fantastic example of a completed diary:

 We use the Letters and Sounds programme to teach early reading skills in the Early Years and Key Stage One.
 Children have a daily synthetic phonics session to practise and embed new sounds and graphemes for reading and spelling.
 Phonics is taught at a fast pace throughout Year 1 in readiness for the statutory screening check.
 It is our goal that all our children are fluent readers by the end of Key Stage One.